imBAOSS/Dappergram/notes/progress_log.md

 ### Day 7
 **BUG** Still having trouble with the like button not toggling correctly and sending incorrect requests to the server.
 It may be due to something out of sync.

-**BUG** Clicking follow button re-arranges profile pictures... wtf?
+**BUGSOLVED** Clicking follow button re-arranges profile pictures... wtf?
 - Try extrapolating profile pictures out, and fetching photos from dispatch.
 Add receive_follow to user reducer.

 **BUGSOLVED** Entering the page doesn't reflect current follow status correctly.
 - Retraced path to realize that logic to determine whether or not user followee id was included in current user follower was meant for arrays, whereas objects were being returned.

-**BUG** Clicking directly from one profile to the next only changes header.
+**BUGSOLVED** Clicking directly from one profile to the next only changes header.
 Retains pictures, and sometimes stats.

 **BUG** Add comment input field does not span the entire parent.

 **BUGSOLVED** User stats on profile page (#posts, #followers, #following) aren't updated real time.
 - Solved bug by adding a case to handle receive_follow and remove_follow within the user actions.

+**BUG** Unable to request images reversed

+### Day 8
+Improved rendering profile pages bug by adding componentWillUnmount lifecycle methods to profile page and setting current user to be an empty object.

+Also fixed follower and following updating methods by returning only the new user received instead of merging older state and new state.

 npm packages to consider:
 react-infinite (infinite scroll)